LeonB87/PSCoreApplicationInsights/README.md

 # PSCoreApplicationInsightst

-> Powershell logging to Azure Application Insights
+> Powershell logging to Azure Application Insight

 A Powershell Core Module that simplifies logging to Application Insights.
 This uses the Built-in Telemetry client from Powershell Core 7 and it is built entirely in Powershell.
 It offers a few simple functions to log information to Application Insights to reduce the clutter in your scripts.